 Introducing Dr. David Burns

 If you have ever been in to see me, you will have heard me talk highly of Dr. David Burns and his work in Cognitive Behavioral Therapy.
-I have recommended his podcast to many people, as listening to how he has helped others is truly inspiring!
+I have recommended his podcast about resistance to many people, as listening to how he has helped others is truly inspiring!

 Don’t want to take a listen, but still interested?